Website Internationalization (i18n): The Ultimate Guide

 Trados's UI for the strings to translate

-Once all translations are done, the command below compiles the translation files in the locales folder to .mo files, which are the files that Flask-Babel will use to load the translations for the website.
+These files are the ones that Flask-Babel will use to load the translations for your website.

 10. Add a language selector.